compound-finance/comet/docs/README.md

 ```

 ## TODO: Getter functions for collateral factors

+[This can be found by using `getAssetInfo`.
+Include infomation about it in the subsequent section once the collateral check / amount borrowable functions are ready. ]

 ## TODO: Getter function for how much an account can presently borrow